 While the leaves are changing, and those rich autumnal colours are soon to be found all around, we are turning our attention to those same stunning colours found in decorative hardware.
 Rich in tones, and complimentary with most cabinet colours, copper finish hardware makes a statement this fall season.

-There can be a few considerations when determining what colour of hardware would work best in your space.
+There can be a few considerations when determining what colour of copper hardware would work best in your space.
 We will review a few common questions and thoughts when choosing a finish, such as the colour of your cabinetry, how best to match your fixtures, and a few solutions for those who are undecided on which finish they prefer.
+As well as ways to incorporate more copper tones throughout your home.

 What Colour Should my Cabinets be for Copper Cabinet Hardware and Copper Knobs?